lightvector/KataGo/docs/KataGoMethods.md

 Firstly, we initialize the neural net in a manner different than Fixup:

-In every place in the neural net where a batch normalization layer *would* normally be inserted, we add a simple scalar multiplication by fixed layer-specific constant K. The way we determine K is to idealize every convolution-activation layer pair in the net as outputting random values with the same variance as they receive as input, assume that the variance of a sum is the sum of its variances, and assume the input of the entire net is variance 1.
+In every place in the neural net where a batch normalization layer *would* normally be inserted, we add a simple scalar multiplication by a fixed layer-specific constant K. The way we determine K is to idealize every convolution-activation layer pair in the net as outputting random values with the same variance as they receive as input, to assume that the variance of a sum is the sum of its variances, and to assume the input of the entire net is variance 1.
 Then, K is the unique value such that the output of the normalization layer is variance 1.

 For example, here is how the nested bottleneck residual block from above would be normalized: